-Programme Objectives: The PhD degree programme is research-oriented.
+Programme Objectives: The MPhil/PhD degree programme is research-oriented.
 Candidates are required to:

-- 1. show a scholarly knowledge of the theoretical background of the subject; - 2. write clearly in a logical and ordered fashion;

-- 3. display a competent use of appropriate research methods and techniques; - 4. demonstrate an ability to critically analyse and independently evaluate the relevant literature and related material; and - 5. make significant advance in the knowledge of the subject.
+- 1. show a scholarly knowledge of the theoretical background of the subject; - 2. write clearly in a logical and ordered fashion; - 3. display a competent use of appropriate research methods and techniques; - 4. demonstrate an ability to critically analyse and independently evaluate the relevant literature and related material; and - 5. make a significant advance in the knowledge of the subject.

-Admission to the MPhil degree programme normally requires a bachelor's degree or equivalent in the social sciences with at least an Upper Second Class Honours and relevant work experience.
+- Admission to the MPhil degree programme normally requires a bachelor's degree or equivalent in the social sciences with at least an Upper Second Class Honours and relevant work experience. - Admission to the PhD degree programme normally requires an appropriate postgraduate qualification or upgrade from the MPhil degree programme and relevant work experience

-Candidates are required to make one presentation each semester.
+Seminars: Candidates are required to make one presentation each semester.

-A candidate for the MPhil degree on a full-time basis will be required to submit a thesis on an approved subject for examination not less than two calendar years and not more that five calendar years from the date of registration.
+A candidate for the MPhil degree on a full-time basis will be required to submit a thesis on an approved subject for examination not less than two calendar years and not more than five calendar years from the date of registration.